iamrokon/employee_management/README.md

 Employee Management System
 A simple Employee Management System API built with Laravel 12 for the backend and Vue 3 + TailwindCSS for the frontend.
-The system supports employee CRUD operations, searching, filtering, sorting, pagination, and department association.
+The system supports employee CRUD operations, searching, filtering, sorting, pagination, department association, and Redis-based caching for optimized performance.
 ________________________________________
 Features
 Backend (Laravel)